Auction Houses & The Auction Experience Last Updated: August 2021

 Try antiquing in Greater New Haven and sense the buzz and energy of its coastal Connecticut communities.
 If you are an art aficionado, you will want to see what is offered at Shannon’s Fine Art Auctioneers in Milford, which specializes in American and European paintings from the 19th and early 20th centuries.
 For a selection of antiques, fine art and decorative objects, see what entices you at Joseph Kabe Estate Auctions, also in Milford.
 Operating for more than 30 years, Joseph Kabe Estate Auctions handles single pieces or entire estates and offers appraisals.

 Fairfield County is a blend of city and country life, complete with upscale shopping and dining, visual and performing arts, and plenty of chic options for rest and relaxation.
 Attend an auction at Fairfield Auction in Monroe, to bid on antiques, furniture, decorative arts and fine arts, or simply to take in the evening’s activities.
 Looking for fresh inventory from Fairfield County estates?
 You are likely to find it at Greenwich Auction, Stamford, a full-service auction house that offers an online catalog and Internet bidding.
+At this time, all auctions at Greenwich Auction are online.

 Tips for Auction Newcomers